will-rigney/.dots/.config/nvim/README.md

 no auto-installing, fail quietly if unable to load lsp for given filetype. install through system repository wherever possible, especially:

+should avoid in future:
+`alias luamake="/home/will/dev/lua-language-server/3rd/luamake/luamake"`
+being added to .bashrc

 - lldb-dap
 - clangd